 Field Crops & Nutrient Management

-Nutrient management is defined by the USDA-NRCS as "managing the amount, source, placement, form, and timing of plant nutrients and soil amendments to ensure adequate soil fertility for plant production and to minimize the potential for environmental degradation, particularly water quality impairment.”
-The goal of the nutrient management research program at Miner Institute is to evaluate contemporary agronomic best management practices that optimize crop yield/quality and minimize nutrient losses to the environment.
+Nutrient management is the process of managing the amount, source, placement, form, and timing of plant nutrients and soil amendments to ensure adequate soil fertility for plant production while minimizing potential for water quality impairment.
+The goal of the nutrient management research program is to evaluate best management practices that optimize crop yield/quality and minimize nutrient losses to the environment.
 This includes research on optimizing forage quality with genetic resources and crop selection, assessing nutrient use efficiency with double cropping/cover crops, and evaluating agronomic and environmental aspects of tile drainage.

 By conducting trials that truly investigate the crop/animal interaction, the economic value of the forage quality can be determined and shared with dairy producers.
 Maximizing yield and quality of feeds produced on the farm improves farm profitability by reducing the need to purchase feeds required to balance healthy diets for cows.

-Soil Fertility Management
+Soil Nutrient Management